Alicia Gutiérrez

 Alicia Beatriz Gutiérrez (born 1957) is an Argentine sociologist and author.
 She is a professor and chair of the department of sociology in the Faculty of Philosophy and Humanities at the National University of Córdoba.

 Career

 She is a professor and chair of the department of sociology in the Faculty of Philosophy and Humanities at the National University of Córdoba.
-Gutiérrez is an adjunct professor of anthropology in the Faculty of Philosophy at the University of Buenos Aires.
+Gutiérrez is an adjunct professor of anthropology in the Faculty of Philosophy and Letters at the University of Buenos Aires.
 She is an investigator with the National Scientific and Technical Research Council.
 Gutiérrez completed a doctorate in sociology at School for Advanced Studies in the Social Sciences.
 She was a close colleague of Pierre Bourdieu.

 Personal life and education

 Gutiérrez was born in 1957 to first generation immigrants from Spain and Italy.
 Her mother was an odontologist and her father was a physician.
 She attended Manuel Belgrano High School.
 She has four children.